 Curcuma longa powder is ideal for creating curries, sauces and or other mixes for the aperitif.
 An "essential" spice for its unique fragrance and health benefits.

-Food pairing: Balanced meal, simmered dishes, fish, vinaigrettes, sauces, olive oil, poultry.
+Food pairing: Balanced meals, stews, fish, vinaigrettes, sauces, olive oil, poultry.

 Warning: Last items in stock!

 Turmeric longa is a variety of turmeric that is distinguished by its pale yellow flowers.
 This variety is commonly used in phytotherapy.